 While shopping for your new bar there are a few things you’ll want to consider when purchasing your barbell.

 Knurl: The crisscross hash-marks in the bar that act as a grip rather than just the bare steel.
-Powerlifters prefer a deep “cheese grater” style knurl while Olympic lifters prefer something a bit softer and crossfitters or functional fitness enthusiasts even less.
+Powerlifters prefer a deep “cheese grater” style knurl while Olympic lifters prefer something a bit softer and functional fitness enthusiasts even less.

 Shaft Diameter: You’ll want a bar that fit’s in your hands and that you can hang on to.
 True Olympic lifting barbells have a 28mm diameter while multi-purpose bars are usually around 28.5mm and powerlifting bars are thicker still.